bhatti/PlexServices/README.md

         BugReport report = request.getPayload();
         report.validate();
         BugReport saved = bugReportRepository.save(report);
-        request.getResponseBuilder().send(saved);
+        request.getResponseDispatcher().send(saved);
     }

 }
 ```

 For websocket based services, the parameters are passed explicitly by consumer.
 PlexService automatically passes any json parameters sent as part of request, which are consumed by the service.